 Recent Accounting Pronouncements.
-In September 2009, the FASB's Emerging Issues Task Force ("EITF") issued authoritative guidance addressing revenue arrangements with multiple deliverables.
-The guidance requires revenue to be allocated to multiple elements using relative fair value based on vendor-specific-objective-evidence, third party evidence or estimated selling price.
+In October 2009, the FASB amended its Emerging Issues Task Force ("EITF") authoritative guidance addressing revenue arrangements with multiple deliverables.
+The guidance requires revenue to be allocated to multiple elements using relative fair value based on vendor-specific objective evidence, third-party evidence or estimated selling price.
 The residual method also becomes obsolete under this guidance.
-This guidance is effective for our interim reporting period ending on September 30, 2010.
-We are currently evaluating the impact of the implementation of this guidance on its financial position, results of operations and cash flows.
+This guidance is effective for our interim reporting period ending on September 30, 2010, and allows for early adoption.
+We elected to early adopt the accounting guidance at the beginning of its second quarter of the fiscal year ending June 30, 2010 and have applied the adoption retrospectively to the beginning of the fiscal year to apply the guidances to transactions originating or materially modified after June 30, 2009.
+The implementation resulted in additional qualitative disclosures that are included above but did not have a material impact on our financial position, results of operations or cash flows.

-In September 2009, FASB's EITF issued authoritative guidance addressing certain revenue arrangements that include software elements.
+In October 2009, the FASB amended the authoritative guidance addressing certain revenue arrangements that include software elements.
 This guidance states that tangible products with hardware and software components that work together to deliver the product functionality are considered non-software products, and the accounting guidance under the revenue arrangements with multiple deliverables is to be followed.
-This guidance is effective for our interim reporting period ending on September 30, 2010.
-We are currently evaluating the impact of the implementation of this guidance on its financial position, results of operations and cash flows.
+This guidance is effective for our interim reporting period ending on September 30, 2010, and allows for early adoption.
+We elected to early adopt the accounting guidance at the beginning of our second quarter of the fiscal year ending June 30, 2010 and have applied the adoption retrospectively to the beginning of the fiscal year to apply the guidance to transactions originating or materially modified after June 30, 2009.
+The implementation resulted in additional qualitative disclosures that are included above but did not have a material impact on our financial position, results of operations or cash flows.

 In August 2009, the FASB issued authoritative guidance for measuring liabilities at fair value that reaffirms the existing definition of fair value and reintroduces the concept of entry value into the determination of fair value of liabilities.
 Entry value is the amount an entity would receive to enter into an identical liability.
-The guidance is effective for our interim reporting period ending on December 31, 2009.
-We are currently evaluating the impact of the implementation on our financial position, results of operations and cash flows.
+The guidance was effective for our interim reporting period that ended on December 31, 2009.
+The implementation did not have a material impact on our financial position, results of operations or cash flows.